jphalimi/PythonForMIC/Doc/library/socketserver.rst

    class ThreadingUDPServer(ThreadingMixIn, UDPServer): pass

 The mix-in class must come first, since it overrides a method defined in :class:`UDPServer`.
-Setting the various attributes also change the behavior of the underlying server mechanism.
+Setting the various member variables also changes the behavior of the underlying server mechanism.

 To implement a service, you must derive a class from :class:`BaseRequestHandler`